• Menu

 Blacktail is one of the newest ski areas in Montana, opening in 1998.
 The hill was owned by its original founder for 23 years, but in a move that surprised local skiers, it was purchased by a Washington ski resort in 2021.

-Lift tickets at Blacktail are half the price of nearby Whitefish and it’s a great hill for novice skiers, with an abundance of green runs near the Olympic chairlift.
+Even regular price lift tickets are just half the price of nearby Whitefish, and it’s a great hill for novice skiers, with an abundance of green runs near the Olympic chairlift.
 Intermediate skiers and boarders should take the opportunity to try out some blacks, as even the tree-laden glades on the eastern slopes aren’t especially steep.

 Where to Stay near Blacktail: